Barnes-Wallace v. Boy Scouts of America: Background information

 The City of San Diego has leased property to more than 100 nonprofit organizations for little or no cash rent to provide for the "cultural, educational, and recreational enrichment of the citizens of the City."
 Many of those leases involve parkland from which the City benefits by saving on maintenance costs.

 A number of other leases involve property in residential and commercial zones.
 The lessees under the San Diego policy are diverse, ranging from the YMCA and the Jewish Community Center to the Vietnamese Federation of San Diego and the Black Police Officers Association.
 A number of churches are among the lessees.

 The issue in this case involves two of these leases, between the City and the Boy Scouts for dedicated parkland in Balboa Park and Mission Bay Park (which includes Fiesta Island).
 The Boy Scouts of America is a nonprofit charitable organization that received a congressional charter in 1916 "to promote, through organization, and cooperation with other agencies, the ability of boys to do things for themselves and others, to train them in scoutcraft, and to teach them patriotism, courage, self-reliance, and kindred virtues."

 All youth members and adult leaders must subscribe to the Scout Oath and Law.
 Together, these entail acknowledging a duty to God, and recognizing reverence as a virtue.
-The bylaws of the BSA includes the Declaration of Religious Principle, which is printed in BSA publications such as the youth and adult applications and the various leader handbooks.
+The bylaws of the BSA include the Declaration of Religious Principle, which is printed in BSA publications such as the youth and adult applications and the various leader handbooks.

 The Boy Scouts of America maintains that no member can grow into the best kind of citizen without recognizing an obligation to God and, therefore, recognizes the religious element in the training of the member, but it is absolutely nonsectarian in its attitude toward that religious training.
 Its policy is that the home and organization or group with which the member is connected shall give definite attention to religious life.
 Only persons willing to subscribe to these precepts of the Declaration of Religious Principle and to the Bylaws of the Boy Scouts of America shall be entitled to certificates of membership.